-The firm's average LCR for the three months ended June 2018 was 131%, which increased compared to our average LCR for the three months ended March 2018 of 129%.
+The firm's average LCR for the three months ended September 2018 was 128%, as compared with the firm's average LCR for the three months ended June 2018 of 131%.
 Both the firm's average weighted Eligible HQLA and NCOs increased compared to the prior reporting period.
 We expect business-as-usual fluctuations in our client activity, business mix and overall market environment to affect our average LCR on an ongoing basis.